AlienKevin/hangeul_ime/README.md

 > When it is necessary to convert Romanized Korean back to Hangeul in special cases such as in academic articles, Romanization is done according to Hangeul spelling and not pronunciation.
 Each Hangeul letter is Romanized as explained in section 2 except that ㄱ, ㄷ, ㅂ, ㄹ are always written as g, d, b, l.
 When ㅇ has no sound value, it is replaced by a hyphen may also be used when it is necessary to distinguish between syllables.

-A Hangeul input method is a special case where conversion to Hangeul is necessary so our spelling largely follows the rules outlined in paragraph (8) of the documentation.
+A Hangeul input method is a special case where conversion to Hangeul is necessary so our spelling largely follows the transliteration rules outlined in paragraph (8) of the documentation.
 The exceptions to the rules are:

 1. **A hyphen '-' is not used to mark syllable boundaries.
 Capitalize the first letter of the second syllable instead.**